-Experts propose strategies to reduce, end tobacco useApril 17th, 2013 in Health /
+Experts propose strategies to reduce, end tobacco useApril 17, 2013 in Medicine & Health / Health

 What would it take to end tobacco use once and for all?
 This is the question several scholars, scientists and policy experts address in a provocative series of articles on various strategies for eliminating tobacco use, if not entirely, at least enough to significantly slow the global death toll estimated at 1 billion people by the end of this century, with the status quo.